jovibor/libpe/README.md

 ```cpp
 void Clear();
 ```
 Clears all internal structs to free the memory.
 Call this method if you don't need loaded PE information anymore.
-When calling `LoadPe` method the `Clear` is invoked automatically.
+When calling `ParsePE` method the `Clear` is invoked automatically.

 ### [](#)Destroy
 ```cpp